 - The probationary or dismissal action should be removed from the student’s transcript and other academic records.
 If this is the case, the Graduate Council may set conditions for further study and recommend the student be allowed to enroll in additional graduate classes at Cameron University.

-The recommendation of the Graduate Council shall be forwarded in writing to the student and Provost by the chair of the Graduate Council.
+The recommendation of the Graduate Council shall be forwarded in writing to the student and Vice President for Academic Affairs by the chair of the Graduate Council.

 The chair shall initiate the appropriate action with the registrar.

-All academic grievances involving graduate courses, faculty, or students are investigated successively by the department chair, chair of the Graduate Council, and the Provost.
+All academic grievances involving graduate courses, faculty, or students are investigated successively by the department chair, chair of the Graduate Council, and the Vice President for Academic Affairs.
 When a grievance is successfully resolved at any level, the investigation and grievance procedure end.
 In the event that the grievance cannot be resolved by the Provost, the student may file the grievance with the President.
 The President or his/her designee shall investigate the complaint and make such disposition as is warranted.